mikecancode/original-hexagonal-rooms/readme.txt

 tictactoe.rb is also finished, though it will need some refactoring still.

+And the boss battle, which is part of ex43hubroom.rb, is finished, though it also may need some refactoring and currently ends the game with "exit" - I'm not sure that's the best way to do it.

 So the most recent updates are as follows:

+(5/19/14)
+- 1st draft of game completed!
+- Final boss battle written and integrated into game using "exit" when player wins - will probably change that.

 (5/17/14)
 - Battleships refactored into a generalizeable game, added to blue room.